keix/claudia/README.md

 POSIX is not the system — but a contract you implement to make it human.

 ## Acknowledgements
-I was inspired by the elegance of [xv6-riscv](https://pdos.csail.mit.edu/6.1810/2024/xv6.html), a clean and minimal RISC-V operating system developed by MIT — A Sixth Edition of UNIX, rewritten for the next architecture.
+I was inspired by the elegance of [xv6-riscv](https://pdos.csail.mit.edu/6.1810/2024/xv6.html), a clean and minimal RISC-V operating system from MIT — a modern reinterpretation of UNIX Sixth Edition for a new architecture.

 ## License
 Copyright KEI SAWAMURA 2025 All rights reserved.